Royanosh/Royanosh/README.md

         * Milaap, Free Crowdfunding for India.
 Raise funds online for medical emergencies and social causes.
         * Features
            * Login Signup functionality.
-           * User can able to raise funds by using website fund raiser feature.
+           * User can raise funds by using website fundraiser feature.
-           * User can able to donate.
+           * User can donate.
         * Tech-Stack
            * HTML | CSS | JavaScript | Git
         * Area of responsibility